Skip to content

 Discussion

-While this is a small population study, it has become a sentinel paper as it demonstrates clear evidence that chest compressions in a TCA are detrimental and that our reflexive management of medical arrests is not transferable.
+While this is a small population study, it has become a sentinel paper.
+It demonstrates clear evidence that chest compressions in a TCA are detrimental and that our reflexive management of medical arrests is not transferable.
 We need to shift our focus to optimising fluid resuscitation.
 It shows a clinically relevant outcome that is internationally applicable.
-It is important to note that it was terminal hypovolaemia, not true cardiac arrest with no output, which was being measured.
-However terminal hypovolaemia is an imminent precursor of cardiac arrest.
+It is important to note that terminal hypovolaemia, not true cardiac arrest with no output, was being measured.
+However, terminal hypovolaemia is an imminent precursor of cardiac arrest.

 Reflections from Nuala Quinn

-I have listened to Dr Sarah Watts present this paper and listening to her reinforced my opinion that this paper is superb.
+I listened to Dr Sarah Watts present this paper, and her presentation reinforced my opinion that it is superb.
 It challenges the dogma and forces us to push beyond traditional management strategies in what is arguably the most stressful paediatric emergency: major trauma.

 Closed chest compressions are a mainstay of medical management.
-They are firmly embedded in resuscitation culture and indeed have become a mainstay of civilian culture.
-When healthcare practitioners hear the word “arrest” they automatically move into the “chest compressions” mindset.
-However medical cardiac arrest and traumatic cardiac arrest are two completely different entities with ensuing separate management.
-Anecdotally it is difficult to separate the two and advising a team that no-one needs to do chest compressions in an arrest causes anxiety and confusion.
+They are firmly embedded in resuscitation culture and have become a mainstay of civilian culture.
+When healthcare practitioners hear the word “arrest,” they automatically move into the “chest compressions” mindset.
+However, medical cardiac arrest and traumatic cardiac arrest are two completely different entities with ensuing separate management.
+Anecdotally, it is difficult to separate the two, and advising a team that no one needs to do chest compressions in an arrest causes anxiety and confusion.
 This happened only recently in our department where advising one of our staff that we didn’t need to do chest compressions as a priority was met with “but it says in APLS so we need to do them”.

 Nuala's priorities for traumatic cardiac arrests